Millennial Money Man

 Roofstock makes money through marketplace fees that are charged to buyers and a commission paid by sellers.
 Buyers pay either $500 or 0.5% of the purchase price, whichever is greater.
 Sellers are charged 3% of the sale price or $2,500, whichever is greater.

-Roofstock pros and cons
+Roofstock Pros and Cons

 Pros